philc/book-notes/business/paul graham essays.md

     * On overcoming the passivity that's inherent in the design of modern schools
       * "If you're still in school, try thinking of your education as your project, and your teachers as working for you rather than vice versa."
-      * "They'd prefer it if you pushed ahead, using them as as ource of advice, rather than being pulled by them through the material."
+      * "They'd prefer it if you pushed ahead, using them as a source of advice, rather than being pulled by them through the material."
     * Getting ahead in school by hacking the test does not help with your progress outside of school.